LeoooLagOS/dotfiles/01_Computer_Hardware/_Computer Hardware.md

 - The **[[Storage Devices|Hard Drive]]** is the **long-term memory** (knowledge and memories).
 - The **[[Motherboard]]** is the **skeleton and nervous system**, connecting everything.
 - **Input/Output devices** are the **senses and limbs** (eyes, ears, hands).

 ## 📜 History & Creator
 The concept of modern computing hardware was formalized by mathematician **John von Neumann** in the 1940s.
 While early computers existed (like the ENIAC), the **von Neumann architecture** established the fundamental design for most computers today.
 It was a revolutionary idea that a computer could store not just data, but its own programs in memory, allowing it to perform a variety of tasks.
 ## 🔑 Core Philosophy & Design
-The core philosophy of modern hardware is the **von Neumann architecture**, which separates the components of a computer into five main parts:
+The core philosophy of modern hardware is the [[Von Neumann Architecture]], which separates the components of a computer into five main parts:
 1. A **Processing Unit** that performs arithmetic and logical operations.
 2. A **Control Unit** that directs the flow of instructions.
 3. **Memory** to store both data and the programs that operate on that data.